 napari-feedstock and patch the

-source instructions so the code is retrieved from the repository branch directly.
-The version is
+source instructions to use the code from the repository branch.

 conda-build in the same way

 conda-forge would do and upload the resulting tarballs to our Anaconda.org channel.